mui/material-ui/docs/pages/blog/2023-toolpad-beta-announcement.md

 The best places to stay up-to-date about what we're currently working on are [GitHub issues](https://github.com/mui/mui-toolpad) and our [public roadmap](https://github.com/orgs/mui/projects/9/views/1).

 If you have any questions or would like to share feedback, you can directly contact the team at toolpad@mui.com or reach us on [Twitter](https://twitter.com/MUI_Toolpad).
-You can also engage in conversations in our [Discord](https://discord.gg/hHqtMP9Ckc) server.
+You can also engage in conversation in our [Discord](https://discord.gg/hHqtMP9Ckc) server.

 If you'd like an in-depth demo and discussion of your use case, please feel free to [schedule a meeting with me on Calendly](https://calendly.com/prakhar-mui).